How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

 Check out our article on planning your retail store layout for additional information on how to set up your space.

-Now that you have your budget and space requirements figured out, it is time to locate a few rental options.
+Now that you have your budget and space requirements, it is time to locate a few rental options.
 You don’t want to limit yourself to one right from the beginning.
 Instead, find four or five choices that could work and compare them to one another to determine the best fit.
 Multiple options will also give you more leverage when you negotiate costs later.
-Here are the best ways to locate property:

 When it comes to knowing the real estate market and connecting you with the best spaces, a commercial real estate agent is going to be your best bet.
-While you can opt to work on your own, an agent will make your life so much easier—navigating legalities, finding spaces, and getting everything in order for closing.
+While you can opt to work on your own, an agent will make your life so much easier—navigating legalities, finding spaces, and getting everything for closing.
 The only drawback of working with a professional agent is the commission fee, but in our opinion, the fee is worth it for the service a real estate agent provides.

 In terms of finding a commercial agent, you can look to a couple of resources: